rswhipple/ABM-Mesa-Demo/JupyterTutorial.md

 2. **Install Python Extension**: Install the Python extension for VS Code from the Extensions marketplace.

-3. **Install Jupyter Extension**: Install the Jupyter extension for VS Code from the Extensions marketplace.
+3. **Install Jupyter Extension**: Install the Jupyter and Jupyterlab-Browser extensions for VS Code from the Extensions marketplace.

 4. **Open Jupyter Notebook**:
    - Open VS Code and navigate to your project directory.